jiyeonmolloy/jiyeonmolloy.github.io/content/posts/building-pairing-culture.md

 E.g. `<Jira Title> 🍐 Will`

-We're looking forward to Jira implementing either a dedicated field in the Details section or native support for multiple assignees, which would streamline the process of tracking and documenting pair programming sessions on tickets Jira
+We're looking forward to Jira implementing either a dedicated field in the Details section or native support for multiple assignees, which would streamline the process of tracking and documenting pair programming sessions on tickets!

 ![alt text](/assets/images/jira-assignee-details.png)